NetLogo/R-Extension/README.md

 ### Configuring the R extension

-If your OS and R-Version pair matches one of the above combinations, you may not need to perform any further configuration.
+If you are using Linux or Mac OS and one of the above R versions, you may not need to perform any further configuration.
 An easy way to determine whether you need to configure the extension it to open a new NetLogo model, add `extensions [ r ]` to the code tab and press "Check."